Waipukurau attack: Man turns himself in after house fire and violent attack on woman

 A woman who lives at the house was found at a nearby property and taken by ambulance to Hawke’s Bay Hospital where she remained in a stable condition on Thursday, Patrick said.

-“Developments in the investigation have led police to charge Mr [George] Pineaha with wounding with intent to cause grievous bodily harm and his warrant was issued this morning.”
+“Developments in the investigation have led police to charge Mr [George] Pineaha with wounding with intent to cause grievous bodily harm and a warrant was issued.”

-This afternoon, Pineaha turned himself in to the Hastings Police Station.
-He will face the Hastings District Court tomorrow, charged with wounding with intent to cause grievous bodily harm.
+Pineaha turned himself in to the Hastings Police Station and appeared in the Hastings District Court charged with wounding with intent to cause grievous bodily harm.

 Patrick said police were not ruling out further charges.